lcawood/deloton-bike-analysis-project/database/README.md

 ## :card_index_dividers: Files Explained
 - `deloton_schema.sql`
     - A sql schema that contains all the tables required in the database to store the deloton data.
+- `reset_db.sh`
+    - A bash script to reset the database.
+This drops all tables currently in the database and creates them again.